JuliaTime/TimeZones.jl/docs/faq.md

  in ZonedDateTime at ~/.julia/v0.4/TimeZones/src/timezones/types.jl:260
 ```

-It is important to note that since we are taking about future timezone transitions and the rules dictating these transitions are subject to change we cannot be sure that the offsets given will be accurate.
+It is important to note that since we are taking about future time zone transitions and the rules dictating these transitions are subject to change and may not be accurate.
 If you still want to work with future `ZonedDateTime` past the default cutoff you can re-compile the `TimeZone` objects and specify the `max_year` keyword:

 ```julia
 julia> using TimeZones